smithjd/sql-pet/docs/098-leveraging-database-views.md

 > This chapter demonstrates how to:
 >
+>   * Assess database views, understand their importance
+>   * Unpack a database view and check its assumptions
->   * Investigate a database from a business perspective
+>   * Create a database view either for personal use or for submittal to your enterprise DBA
->   * Dig into a single Adventureworks table containing sales data

 ## Setup our standard working environment